BrandonJoffe/home_surveillance/Readme.md

 # Home Surveilance with Facial Recognition.

-The purpose of this project was to develop a low cost, adaptive and extensible surveillance system which focused on identifying and alerting for potential home intruders.
-It has the ability to integrate into an existing alarm system and provides customizable alerts for the user.
-It can process several IP cameras and can distiguish between someone who is in the face database and someone who isn't (a potential intruder).
-This is by no means a finished product, it was developed for my thesis and there is so much that can be done to make this an incredible useful tool.
+The purpose of this project was to develop a low-cost, adaptive and extensible surveillance system which focused on identifying and alerting for potential home intruders.
+It can integrate into an existing alarm system and provides customizable alerts for the user.
+It can process several IP cameras and can distinguish between someone who is in the face database and someone who is not (a potential intruder).
+This is by no means a finished product.
+It was developed for my thesis, and there is so much that can be done to make this an incredibly useful tool.

 ---

 [![solarized dualmode](https://raw.githubusercontent.com/BrandonJoffe/home_surveillance/prototype/system/debugging/dashboard.png)](#features)

 ## System Overview ##